jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of hierarchies.
 As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool losing its importance.
 People in the regime give themselves titles like prince and executive, baron and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

-**The Game of Civilization**: The invention of new technology. levers of power, and cultures to overcome frontline problems.
+**The Game of Civilization**: The invention of new technology, cultures, and philosophies to better overcome frontline problems.
 Civilization develops in ages.

-**Culture**: The accepted way of life in a society: getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5 Monday to Friday.
-These are all part of our Industrial Age culture.
-Many people still assume is natural because it's the way of life they grew up with.
-Culture changes when protagonists introduce new levers of power into society.
+**Economic Policy**: The accepted way to make a living in a society.
+Working under strict management as an employee, getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5 Monday to Friday.
+These are all part of our dated mass-production policy that's waiting to be replaced for mass-collaboration.
+Economic policies change when protagonists create new technologies.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
 We call their leaders trailblazers who relish skirting the rules.
 Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.